Laswell1551/ST-NetKG/README.md

 autoencoder, initialises the cluster centers via K-Means, then runs joint optimisation with early stopping.
 Because the toy graph is random noise with no learnable structure, the validation MRR stays near chance — this is expected;
-the goal is to show that the loop trains and converges, not to reproduce any reported number.
+the goal is to show that the loop trains and converges.

 ---